ivangfr/h3-hexagon-mapper/README.md

 # H3 Hexagon Mapper

-This project is a web-based tool for visualizing and interacting with H3 hexagons on a map.
-It allows users to add and remove hexagons, adjust their resolution, change their color, and add markers.
+This project is a web tool that helps you see and interact with H3 hexagons on a map.
+You can add or remove hexagons, change their size, color, and transparency, add or remove markers, and save or load everything as a GeoJSON file.

 ![Screenshot](documentation/demo.gif)